nlippok/P41Collaborators/README.md

 ### Results
-* No clear differences were noticeable between ctrl and suspended nanoparticle images.
+* No clear differences noticeable between ctrl and suspended nanoparticle images.
-* Depolarization did not show differences between ctrl and suspended nanoparticle samples.
+* Depolarization does not show differences between ctrl and suspended nanoparticle samples.
 Depolarization is expected to show contrast for nanorods (not spheres) with a resonance wavelength equal or close to the OCT light source center wavelength.